PUR vs ZeroWater: An Objective, Data-Driven Analysis

 • The PUR pitcher and reservoir are made from NAS or SAN plastics, and the filter housings and lids are made of BPA-free polypropylene plastic.

 All the plastics used in ZeroWater and PUR pitchers are BPA-free, and are widely used in products that store food and water due to their durable and lightweight qualities.
-We felt that both pitchers felt sturdy and ergonomic, and both were easy to carry and pour from.

-However, they’re obviously not ideal if you want to limit your exposure to plastic wherever possible, especially given the research into microplastics leaching from polypropylene.
+Neither of these pitchers is ideal if you want to limit your exposure to plastic wherever possible, especially given the research into microplastics leaching from polypropylene.

 ZeroWater’s glass water filter dispenser is the best option for folks who don’t want an all-plastic filter, although there’s still plastic in the filter itself.